How to Become a High School Guidance Counselor

 Learn how to become a high school guidance counselor.
 Research the job description and the education and licensing requirements and find out how to start a career in school counseling.

 High school guidance counselors help students assess their skills and interests as well as helping them develop academic and career goals.
 These professionals typically evaluate students through counseling sessions, interviews, and aptitude tests.
 Counselors may also help students with social and behavioral problems.
+Dealing with often unruly teenagers can be challenging, but these professionals may feel rewarded when they observe their advisees' accomplishments.

 |Degree Level||Master's degree is standard|